magento/devdocs/guides/v2.1/cloud/cdn/fastly-waf-service.md

 You can customize this error response page from the Magento Admin UI.
 See [Create a custom error response page]({{ page.baseurl }}/cloud/cdn/configure-fastly.html#fastly-errpg).

 If your {{ site.data.var.ee }} admin page or storefront returns a `403 Forbidden` error page in response to a legitimate URL request, submit a [Magento support ticket](https://support.magento.com/hc/en-us/articles/360000913794#submit-ticket).
-Copy the reference id from the error response page and paste it into the ticket description.
+Copy the reference ID from the error response page and paste it into the ticket description.

 ### WAF maintenance and updates

 Fastly maintains and updates the WAF ruleset based on rule updates from commercial third parties, Fastly research, and open sources.
-Fastly updates published rules into a policy as needed, or when changes to the rules are available from their respective sources.
-Fastly can also add new rules which match the published classes of rules into the WAF instance of any service after the WAF is enabled.
+Fastly updates the published rules into a policy as needed, or when changes to the rules are available from their respective sources.
+Also, Fastly can add new rules that match the published classes of rules into the WAF instance of any service after the WAF is enabled.
 These updates ensure immediate coverage for new or evolving exploits.

 Magento and Fastly manage the update process to ensure that new or modified WAF rules work effectively in your production environment before the updates are deployed in blocking mode.
 See [Fastly WAF rule set update and maintenance](https://docs.fastly.com/guides/web-application-firewall/fastly-waf-rule-set-updates-maintenance).